 The EEZ: a sui generis maritime zone

 Unlike the territorial sea, where the coastal State exercises territorial sovereignty, article 56 of the United Nations Convention on the Law of the Sea (UNCLOS) describes the sovereign rights, jurisdiction and obligations of the coastal State in the EEZ.
 The sovereign rights relate exclusively to the exploration, exploitation and conservation of natural resources, including energy production from wind.
-Concerning sovereign rights, in the 1982 Tunisia Libya Continental Shelf case, Judge Oda, in his dissenting opinion, explained that: “so far as [SG1] the development of the natural resources of the sea is concerned, its competence in the Exclusive Economic Zone is equivalent to that it enjoys in the territorial sea.”
+Concerning sovereign rights, in the 1982 Tunisia v Libya Continental Shelf case, Judge Oda, in his dissenting opinion, explained that: “so far as [SG1] the development of the natural resources of the sea is concerned, its competence in the Exclusive Economic Zone is equivalent to that it enjoys in the territorial sea.”

 While this is a suitable interpretation, UNCLOS introduces an important caveat in article 56(2).
 According to this article, while exercising its rights and performing its duties, the coastal State must have due regard for the rights of other States.
 Third States, while exercising their rights or fulfilling their obligations, also have a reciprocal due regard duty towards the coastal State.
 An immediate conclusion that can be drawn is that sovereign rights are not absolute.
 Therefore, arguing that a coastal State has the right to exploit wind energy does not necessarily mean that it has an absolute priority over the rights of other States to use a particular marine space.